sorukumar/blog/_posts/draft-2024-04-17-Comparing-Two-Graphs.md

 ### 1. Connectivity Metrics

--   **Description**:  A well-connected graph ensures that there are multiple paths for transmitting data, which increases the reliability of data transfer.
+-   **What is it**:  A well-connected graph ensures that there are multiple paths for transmitting data, which increases the reliability of data transfer.
--   **Metric**: Look at the number of connected components, the size of the largest connected component, and the average node degree.
+-   **Metrics**: Look at the number of connected components, the size of the largest connected component, and the average node degree.

-### 2. **Path Length**
+### 2. Path Length Metrics

--   **Description**: The average shortest path length is crucial for data transmission as it affects the speed of communication between any two nodes.
+-   **What is it**: The average shortest path length is crucial for data transmission as it affects the speed of communication between any two nodes.
--   **Metric**: Average shortest path length (mean geodesic distance) and diameter of the graph (the longest of all the shortest path lengths).
+-   **Metrisc**: Average shortest path length (mean geodesic distance) and diameter of the graph (the longest of all the shortest path lengths).

 ### 3. **Robustness**